Skip to main content

 Adapt your art supplies

-You might be able to attach your brush to a wrist brace.
-Eliminate the need to grip at all.
+You might be able to attach your brush to a wrist brace and eliminate the need to grip at all.
 Or you can try adapting your brushes to make them easier to use.
-Build up their width to alleviate the force on you thumb joint.
+You can build up their width to alleviate the force on you thumb joint.

 Slide on rubber grips or wrap elastic bands around the handle to make your brushes easier to grip.
 You could wrap gauze or modelling clay around your brush to mould it into your desired shape.
 Or make a large spherical grip by sticking your brush through a hole in a tennis ball or stress ball.

-You might be able to attach your brush to a wrist brace.
-Eliminate the need to grip at all.
+You might be able to attach your brush to a wrist brace and eliminate the need to grip at all.
 Or you can try adapting your brushes to make them easier to use.
-Build up their width to alleviate the force on you thumb joint.
+You can build up their width to alleviate the force on you thumb joint.

 Slide on rubber grips or wrap elastic bands around the handle to make your brushes easier to grip.
 You could wrap gauze or modelling clay around your brush to mould it into your desired shape.
 Or make a large spherical grip by sticking your brush through a hole in a tennis ball or stress ball.